terrestris/react-geo/src/Button/UploadButton/UploadButton.example.md

 collection: Examples
 ---

-This exmaple demonstrates the use of the `UploadButton`.
+This example demonstrates the use of the `UploadButton`.